 - Table manners

 The curriculum concentrates on capturing accurate data (using table field properties such as field type, field size, masks, default values etc).

-We must also bear in mind some basic guidelines when storing data which will guide us to design decisions which should be made before the first table is even created:
+We must also bear in mind some basic guidelines when storing data that will guide us to design decisions that should be made before the first table is even created:

 - Store data once

 - If data values must be repeated, repeat the smallest amount of data possible

 - Don’t store data that can be can be calculated from existing data